 In the book, Kachchh: The Last Frontier, author Tejinder Singh sums it up well: “The intricate embroidery stems from the Kutchi lifestyle… One can see the influences of the Cretan stitch of Greece, surface interlacing stitches from Armenia and the French tambourine techniques.
 It is a reflection of their lifestyle… of camels, peacocks, parrots, flowers, trees, and women churning milk.
 Each pattern tells a story.”

-So when you’re travelling there, one thing you should really not miss, other than visiting offbeat places like Lakhpat and Vachhraj temple in Little Rann of Kuch, is exploring some of the disappearing indigenous local art forms in Kuch.
+So when you’re travelling there, one thing you should not miss, other than visiting offbeat places like Lakhpat and Vachhraj temple in Little Rann of Kuch, is exploring some of the disappearing indigenous local art forms in Kuch.

 Indigenous Local Artforms In Kutch

-I was told that there are over 100 unique indigenous art forms in the Kutch region, with each village having its own speciality.
+I was told that there are over 100 unique indigenous art forms in the Kutch region, with each village having its speciality.
 Where exploring them all can consume weeks, if you’re bound with time, and can only afford to see the highlight, I suggest you visit the village of Nirona.

 Located around 40 km north of Bhuj, Nirona village is where you can find three very unique local art forms in Kuch — one of which even made its way to The White House.
 Yes, I’m talking about the popular Rogan art, a legacy art form that has been taken forward, for the past 300 years, by the Khatri family of Nirona.